jaccomoc/jactl/docs/docs/integration-guide/jactl-context.md

 The `JactlContext` allows you to set some options (including the execution environment - see below) and provides a way to compile sets of related Jactl scripts and Jactl classes.
 Jactl classes can only be referenced from scripts and other classes that have been compiled using the same `JactlContext`.

+Each `JactlContext` represents a secure sandbox that prevents scrips and classes within that sandbox from being able to access anything that has not been defined with that `JactlContext` object.
-For example, this provides a level of separation if you want to be able to run a multi-tenant application where each tenant has their own set of scripts and classes.
+This provides a level of separation if you want to be able to run a multi-tenant application where each tenant has their own set of scripts and classes, for example.

+An application can also decide to expose different sets of functions/methods and different sets of additional built-in types to each `JactlContext`.

 To create a `JactlContext` object you call the class static method `create()` followed by a number of fluent-style methods for setting various options and then finally invoke `build()` to return the instance.